How to prepare final accounts in Financial Reporting

 You will be provided with a trial balance or draft accounts to start you off.
 A scenario will be provided which will give rise to a number of adjustments that you have to prepare.
 When making these adjustments, we expect you to write journal entries.
 In fact, journals will normally be set out as a requirement in the question.

 It is good practice to reference each of these journals, for example as 1, 2, 3 or a, b, c, as this helps you to ensure you process all journals through the ETB and allows the marker to follow through consequential errors.

 Writing journals is one of the most important skills every student should work on before they come to FR.
 You need to be able to produce accurate journal entries in an efficient manner.

 When you have journal entries written, you now need to process these journals against the original trial balance given in the question.
 Some students prefer to process after each journal is written, others will write all journals first then process all at the same time.

 We recommend the second approach, as this will earn marks more quickly.
 However, we would always suggest that you follow the approach that works best for you.
-You need to practise to find out which you would rather use.
+You need to practice to find out which you would rather use.

 The spreadsheet format